Battle of Lanzerath Ridge: Platoon's defensive action

 As dusk approached and their ammunition ran dangerously low, Bouck feared they could be flanked at any time.
 He planned to pull his men back just before dusk, when they would have enough light to escape through the woods.
 Bouck ordered his men to remove the distributor caps from their Jeeps and to prepare to evacuate to the rear.
 He dispatched Corporal Sam Jenkins and PFC Preston through the woods to locate Major Kriz at Regimental HQ and seek instructions or reinforcements.

-Bouck tried to contact Regimental headquarters on the SCR-300 radio for instructions.
+Bouck tried to contact regimental headquarters on the SCR-300 radio for instructions.
 A sniper shot the radio as Bouck held it to his ear.
 The sniper also hit the SCR-284 radio mounted in the Jeep behind Bouck, eliminating any possibility of calling for reinforcements or instructions.

 The German troops were reluctant to attack head on once again, and Sergeant Vinz Kuhlbach pleaded with the officers of the 9th Fallschirmjäger Regiment to allow his men to flank the Americans in the dusk.
-Fifty men from Fusilier Regiment 27 of the 12th Volksgrenadier Division were dispatched to attack the American's southern flank through the woods.
+Fifty men from Fusilier Regiment 27 of the 12th Volksgrenadier Division were dispatched to attack the Americans' southern flank through the woods.
 Just as Bouck was about to blow his whistle to indicate withdrawal, German soldiers penetrated their lines and began overrunning their foxholes.
 Several attackers were killed by grenades rigged to wires and triggered by Americans in their foxholes.
 Each of the positions spread out over the ridge top were overrun in turn.
 Surprisingly, the Germans did not simply kill the defenders in their foxholes.
 Bouck was pulled from his foxhole by an officer with a machine gun, and he thought he would be shot when the German put his weapon in his back and pulled the trigger; it was empty.
 Both Bouck and the German officer were then struck by bullets.
 The German fell seriously wounded, while Bouck was struck in the calf.
 Sergeant Kuhlbach asked Bouck who was in command, and Bouck replied that he was.
 Kuhlbach asked him why the Americans were still shooting, and Bouck said it was not his men doing it.
 Bouck surrendered and helped carry his wounded men down to the village.